We are committed to safeguarding your privacy. In this Privacy Notice we explain how we will handle and use your personal information.

 How long will we keep your personal information?

-- Where the law requires us to and in line with our retention arrangements;
+We will keep office visitor information, enquiry, feedback and/or complaint communications containing personal information where the law requires us to and in line with our retention arrangements.

 Do we send your personal information outside the European Economic Area?